 2021 Scholarship winner

-Charles Downie from Gretna, Tasmania, receives a Nuffield Scholarship supported by the JM Roberts Charitable Trust and the Tasmanian Institute of Agriculture.
+Charles Downie from Gretna, Tasmania, received a Nuffield Scholarship supported by the JM Roberts Charitable Trust and the Tasmanian Institute of Agriculture.
 A summary of his report is below.